Core concepts

 The http-request deny directive rejects clients with an HTTP request rate greater than 10 within the time period tracked by the counter: 10 seconds.

-You can also define a stick table in a peers section via the table directive.
-When you operate multiple load balancers in an active-active or active-standby setup, then you’ll use a peers section to synchronize stick table data between them.
-Note that active-active clustering requires an enterprise module.
+You can define a stick table in a peers section using the table directive.
+When you operate multiple load balancers in an active-active or active-standby setup, you’ll use a peers section to synchronize stick table data between them.
+Note that active-active clustering requires an HAProxy Enterprise module.

 haproxy